Margrit Betke's Personal Web Page |

 2002 Turing Award.
 After I graduated, I spent two years in

-Washington DC (a great city!), where I was a Research Associate at the University of Maryland under Larry Davis.
-I got
+Washington DC (a great city!), where I was a postdoc at University of Maryland under Larry Davis.

 |